tp1de/ioBroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* ems-esp: process double entity names between boiler and thermostat for dhw
+* ems-esp: add original device name to iobroker object name when km200-structure is selected

 ### 4.1.3 (2024-06-05)
 * fix crash on wrong ems-esp ip address